If you’re in a rush because you’ve got something planned, our top choice goes to the Ozark Trail Base Camp Cabin Tent.

 If you take lots of camping gear with you, it’s useful if there’s somewhere you can store it.
 While these group tents are spacious, keeping all the gear in your sleeping quarters isn’t ideal.

 The Ozark Trail Spring Lodge Cabin Camping Tent has two storage closets, a screened-in porch and fully floored screen room.
 That should be plenty of space for any gear you’ve brought with you.

 Keep in mind that a 14-man tent can still suit a smaller sized party.
 In fact, in this instance, you can use the extra sleeping areas to store your gear.

 With so many people using the tent, you want the construction to be of the highest durability and to withstand the elements.

 For the best possible waterproofness, you need a tent with a thick floor and wall material, waterproof material and strong stitching in the seams.
 These will help your tent last a long time and be water-resistant.

 The best materials for waterproofness include polyester and polyethylene.
 Neither of these synthetic materials need a special waterproof coating.

-To help keep the tent in good condition, reinforced floors, zippered doors and windows, and the use of high-durability materials is essential.
+To help keep the tent in good condition, reinforced floors, zippered doors and large windows, and the use of high-durability materials is essential.
 Cotton and canvas are the best materials for durability, but they tend to be very heavy.